Robert Judd (actor)

 Robert Judd (c.
 1926 – January 20, 1986) was an American actor who appeared on stage, television, and in occasional films.
-He is best remembered for his performances as Scratch (a.k.a.
-Legba) in Crossroads and as Toledo the piano player in the original production of August Wilson's Ma Rainey's Black Bottom.
+He is best remembered for his performances as the Devil (also referred to as Scratch or Legba) in Crossroads and as Toledo the piano player in the original production of August Wilson's Ma Rainey's Black Bottom.

 Life before acting

 As a young man, Judd served in the United States Navy.
 After leaving the service in 1946, he went through a number of jobs, including clothes presser, and experiences before discovering acting in the late 1960s.

 Acting career

 Judd's first known film credit was Across 110th Street (1972).

-He co-starred with William Sanderson in the 1977 grindhouse action film Fight for Your Life.
+He co-starred with William Sanderson in the 1977 exploitation action film Fight for Your Life.
 In a 2017 interview, Sanderson spoke of his good rapport with Judd.
 "We talked a lot, we were very comfortable with one another and had a lot in common.
 At the end of each day's shoot we’d sit back and he’d have his Dewar's and I’d have my beer.
 I really respected him and how he handled what we did in the film.
 He was put in a lot of humiliating situations and I felt for him."

 Judd's stage career included work with the Actor's Theatre of Louisville (as Crooks in Of Mice and Men), the Cincinnati Playhouse, and the Crossroads Theatre of New Jersey, as well as Off-Broadway productions.
 He appeared in the revival of Lillian Hellman's Watch on the Rhine, first at the Long Wharf Theatre in 1979 and then on Broadway in 1980.

 Judd's TV work included Saturday Night Live, soap operas such as As the World Turns and The Guiding Light, and the 1980 PBS series Gettin' to Know Me, which revolved around an African-American family.

 Ma Rainey's Black Bottom, starring Charles S. Dutton, had its first staged reading in 1982 at the Eugene O'Neill Theater Center in Waterford, Connecticut.
 The four main members of the cast, also featuring Joe Seneca and Leonard Jackson, almost immediately developed a very strong sense of ensemble.
 During early rehearsals, Jackson was asked to switch parts with Judd, who'd been assigned the role of Slow Drag the bassist.
 Judd had no objection at all, saying, "I told them that with this play, I didn't mind what role I played.
 From the minute I read it, I knew that it would make history."